The Children of Lir: A Fascinating Irish Legend

 The mystical races in Irish mythology include the Tuatha De Danann, the Fomorians, and the Gaels.
 Each of them was a powerful, supernatural, magical race.
 According to myth, the residents of Ireland today descend from the Gaels.
 The Tuatha de Danann were Gods, and the Fomorians represented the destructive power of nature.

 To add to the complex relationships we’ve already discussed, some Tuatha de Danann and Fomrians fell in love and had children.
-These children often played a crucial role in either fostering peace or rallying wars between the two tribes.
+These children often played a crucial role in fostering peace or rallying wars between the tribes.

 Tuatha De Danann